Binfield: History

 The name Binfield derived from the Old English beonet + feld and means "open land where bent-grass grows".
-The surrounding forest was cleared after the Enclosure Act of 1813 when Forestal Rights were abolished and people bought parcels of land for agriculture; it was at this point that villages like Binfield expanded, when there was work for farm labourers.
+The surrounding forest was cleared after the Windsor Forest Act 1813 (53 Geo.
+3. c.
+158) when forestal rights were abolished and people bought parcels of land for agriculture; it was at this point that villages like Binfield expanded, when there was work for farm labourers.

 The Stag and Hounds was reportedly used as a hunting lodge by Henry VIII and Elizabeth I, and an elm tree outside it (the stump of which was finally removed in 2003) was said to mark the centre of Windsor Forest.
 Rumley Bowes, elder brother of John Bowes, 1st Baron Bowes, lived here in the later eighteenth century and inherited his brother's fortune in 1767.
 John Constable spent his honeymoon at the Rectory in 1816 and sketched All Saints' Church twice.
 The presence of large houses in the area, most of them without estates to support them, meant that many tradesmen could make a living in the village and Binfield continued to flourish until the development of Bracknell New Town.

 Local government

 Binfield is part of Bracknell Forest and the local authority is Bracknell Forest Council.
-However, the village is within the parliamentary boundary of Windsor and Maidenhead, thus Binfield is represented by a different Member of Parliament to Bracknell.
+However, the village is within the parliamentary constituency of Maidenhead, thus Binfield is represented by a different Member of Parliament to Bracknell.